SIZING GUIDE

 < 4’4”

-As an adult in this height range, sorry; we currently don’t have any options in adult bikes, but we do have some bikes that are more kid-oriented that might work for you.
-A bike with 20” wheels, or maybe 24” wheels could work.
+As an adult in this height range, a bike with 20” wheels, or maybe 24” wheels could work.
+We don’t have many options, but the youth-oriented bikes from Retrospec might work.
+Lately, we’ve been stocking the Retrospec Dart, which is a geared 24” bike that might work.
 We always encourage shopping around when we don’t have what you need; some manufacturers do make very nice mid-range bikes ($800-1600) in your size, but we currently only carry bikes from Retrospec and Jamis.

 Kids Bike Sizing

 For everyone’s sake, let’s explain a little bit about kids bike sizing.
-For kids, we use the chart to the left.
+For kids, we use a chart that focuses on wheel size, not frame size.
 What’s often confusing about sizing bikes is that when you’re growing up, there is a huge emphasis on the size of the wheel.
 You start at 12” and work your way up as you grow.
 Kids bike frames get bigger as the wheel gets bigger, but you won’t find too much variation in frame size until you get to the biggest sizes.
 Adult sizes, on the other hand, are pretty much all about the frame.

 If you’re looking for kids bikes, we stock a few options: